• Home

 Let's get the bad news out of the way: Pipedrive doesn't have a free plan.
 You can hang out in a 14-day trial, and then you'll have to subscribe to one of its paid plans.

-When you do, you can start out at $19.90 per user per month, with higher plans unlocking better analytics and more automation features.
-This is just for the CRM/sales portion of the app—the add-ons go for an average of $30 per month each.
+When you do, you can start out at $24/user/month, with higher plans unlocking better analytics and more automation features.
+This is just for the CRM/sales portion of the app—the add-ons go for an average of $30/month each.
 While it isn't the priciest on the CRM market, Pipedrive isn't as affordable as Zoho.

 On the other side of the fence, Zoho has a free plan for three users, offering basic reports and space for 5,000 records—this is anything you add to the database, be it contacts, deals, or companies, for example.
 To help you leverage this free plan for longer, the settings section has a contact management tab, where you can click to merge duplicate contacts and clean the database from inactive leads.

-When you're ready to unlock more features, you can hop on Zoho's Standard plan, going for $20 per user per month (on par with Pipedrive).
+When you're ready to unlock more features, you can hop on Zoho's Standard plan, going for $20/user/month (lower than Pipedrive).
 This will give you most of the basic features.
-But if you want to unlock AI, you'll have to hop on the pricier Enterprise plan at $50 per user per month (also on par with Pipedrive).
+But if you want to unlock AI, you'll have to hop on the pricier Enterprise plan at $50/user/month (slightly cheaper than Pipedrive too).

 Zoho's AI features are more developed